martinprobson/taskrunner/README.md

 mvn clean compile test package install
 ```

-## Extending the framework - Adding a Task Type
+## Adding a Task Type
-Google guice is used as the DI framework, to add a custom task, do the following: -
+Google [guice](https://github.com/google/guice) is used as the DI framework, to add a custom task, do the following: -

 1. Create a new class that extends `BaseTask`.
 2. Create custom task execution class that implements the `TaskExecutor` interface.